 35. On Duck Pond by Jane Yolen

-We’ll still read Owl Moon every single year, but we also love Jane Yolen’s more recent nature offerings.
+We still read Owl Moon every single year, but we also love Jane Yolen’s more recent nature offerings as one of our favorite second-grade books.
 Here, her signature poetic and precise language chronicles the brief moment when a child walks a dog past a pond.

 36. Once Upon a Star: A Poetic Journey Through Space by James Carter

-An explanation of the Big Bang for children is tricky enough to craft.
-Packaging it into artfully-illustrated and eloquent verse?
+An explanation of the Big Bang is tricky when explaining to children.
+But, packing it into artfully-illustrated and eloquent verse?
 That’s impressive.

 37. A Place to Start a Family: Poems About Creatures That Build by David L. Harrison

-As anyone who’s studied a bird’s nest up close knows, animal structures are amazing.
+As anyone who has studied a bird’s nest up close knows, animal structures are amazing.
 Each poem describes how an animal creates a home for its young.

 38. Gone Camping: A Novel in Verse by Tamera Will Wissinger

-Read about family’s camping experience, as described by different family members.
+Read about a family’s camping experience, as described by different members.
 This fun title also includes a handy guide for teaching kids about different forms of poetry.
-Check out Gone Fishing: A Novel in Versestarring the same characters, as well.
+Check out Gone Fishing: A Novel in Verse starring the same characters, as well.

 Yasmin has plenty of spirit and a talent for looking on the bright side.
 This early chapter book series starter adds to the small-but-growing list of kid lit titles starring contemporary Muslim Americans.